dpaiton/dpaiton.github.io/_research/research-2.md

 A long-standing interest of mine is to develop hierarchical probablistic models of natural scenes.
-While representing real-world scenes in terms of true probabilities is a mathematician's nightmare, approximating such a representation has proven to be an extremely effective way to model scenes in an efficient and robust way, and so far has shown a high degree of correspondence to what we see in real brains.
+While representing real-world scenes in terms of true probabilities is a mathematician's nightmare, approximating such a representation has proven to be an extremely effective way to model scenes in an efficient and robust way.
+Perhaps just as importantly, so far it has shown a high degree of correspondence with what we see in real brains.
 Most of my works so far have built on the Sparse Coding framework, which represents a leading candidate for computation in the early vision system of primates.

 Most recently, I lead a team to conduct a research project on understanding disentanglement in neural networks.
 The goal of disentanglment research is to learn an encoding function that can map